matt-pharr/ComputerMan/README.md

-# ComputerMan
+# ComputerMan / Roaree

-a Discord bot for the RPI student server.
+a Discord bot developed for the RPI/Columbia student servers.

 Currnently a work in progress.
 Planned features include